 Institut für Theaterwissenschaft

 In 2022, the APGRD was granted funds under the Oxford-Berlin Research Partnership scheme (OXIBER) to collaborate with the Institut für Theaterwissenschaft at the Freie Universität Berlin, to begin work on a project entitled 'Shaping antiquity through the archive: construction, reconstruction, composition'.
 Sixteen researchers from Oxford and Berlin, including doctoral and early career researchers as well as the projects' two archivists, participated in two workshops in Oxford (May 2022) and Berlin (July 2022).
 Drawing on their respective archival collections, the researchers focussed on a central question: what does a history of theatre and performance look like when it attends to the specificities (in terms of production, distribution, and curation) of different media?
-OXIBER provided further funding to support a two-week scoping project APGRD research associate Marcus Bell, focussed on the Institut für Theaterwissenschaft's audiovisual archives (June 2024).
+OXIBER provided further funding to support a two-week scoping project by APGRD research associate Marcus Bell, focussed on the Institut für Theaterwissenschaft's audiovisual archives (June 2024).

 ReTAGS